 - means that the calculation can be processed if the user is connected and has a Premium license only.

 More details on the accessibility of the calculations and features are provided in the features page.

-Basically, each handy calculation page is used to perform a calculation from input data.
-Two formats are possible:
+Basically, each handy calculation page is used to perform a calculation from input data entered by the user.